Magnuzhall/Data-Science-Projects/README.md

 # data-science-projects
 This repository includes different data science projects I have worked on using machine learning

-Hey, Santiago here, I have been working obsessively for the past months on different data science projects, which use SQL, Python, Numpy, Pandas, Scipy, Seaborn, Matplotlib and Scikit Learn
+Hey, Santiago here, I have been working obsessively for the past months on different data science projects, which use Python, Numpy, Pandas, Scipy, Seaborn, Matplotlib and Scikit Learn